 But how does a brand manager sustain this kind of growth, reaching across different countries, markets and even continents?
 How do they make sure they meet the needs of such a huge base of customers with different shopping needs and expectations?
 And most importantly, how do they manage to run thousands of stores worldwide?

-The man who has answers for all these questions is Errol Koolmeister, H&M Group’s Head of AI Tech & Architecture and Data Science.
-He explains that they first started adopting AI into their business in 2016.
+The man who has answers for all these questions is Errol Koolmeister, H&M Group’s Product Area Lead Engineer AI Foundation at H&M Group.
+During his talk at the Data Innovation Summit 2019, he explained that they first started adopting AI into their business in 2016.
 The impact of digitalization was clearly visible and H&M Group knew they had to do something in order to stay relevant.“We, as a company, and as people, started going more and more online”, describes Errol.

 “We started to see that scaling a business model of physical stores became quite hard”, Errol says.
 The obvious solution was that they needed AI in order to sustain their growth.